traversable/schema/README.md

 For this example, we'll be using [`@traversable/zod`](https://github.com/traversable/schema/tree/main/packages/zod), since zod is the library most users are familiar with.

-Let's write a function that takes an arbitrary zod schema as input an stringifies it.
+Let's write a function that takes an arbitrary zod schema as input and stringifies it.

 > [!NOTE]
 > This functionality is already available off-the shelf via `zx.toString`.